ucsd-cse12-w19/ucsd-cse12-w19.github.io/pa1-for-proofing/index.md

 need to work with.

-As an excellent software designer, you consider things interface-first, and come up with the following interface for the `Cart`:
+As an excellent software designer, you consider things interface-first, and come up with the following interface for the `Basket`:

 ```java
 public interface Basket {